fprogri/cypress-miniproject/README.md

 This repository contains automated tests written using Cypress for testing demo.nopcommerce.com.
 The project uses the Page Object Model design pattern to organize test code and improve maintainability.

+This project has:

+- retryability,
+- html reporter using mochawasome,
+- cli mocha report,
+- screenshot on faliure
+- video recording,

 ## Table of Contents

 - [Getting Started](#getting-started)